yperess/chre/chpp/QUICKSTART.md

 ## CHPP Services Integration

 CHPP provides several predefined services (including Loopback Test, Service Discovery), as well as three standard services that follow the CHRE PAL API to simplify integration and testing.
 CHPP allows for custom services as well, as described in README.md.
-The standard services included in CHPP are
+The standard services included in CHPP are:

 1. WWAN
 1. WiFi